Brock Nelson Game Preview: Islanders vs. Flyers

 Nelson Stats vs. the Flyers

-- On the defensive side, the Flyers are giving up 52 total goals (2.9 per game) which ranks 12th in the NHL.
+- The Flyers have conceded 58 goals in total (2.9 per game), which ranks 13th in the NHL in goals allowed.

 |2023-2024 Season